 Remote Participation.
 We will do our best for remote Practice Period participants to post audio and handouts from the class promptly, but It's best to be in touch with a local member (options to request this in the overall practice period sign up).

-Registration: Please use the overall Practice Period Registration to describe your intentions for practice period and register for all of the events you will be attending during Practice Period.
+Registration: Please use the overall Practice Period Registration to describe your intentions for practice period and register for each of the events you will be attending during Practice Period.

 Red Cedar Zen Community is a 501(c) non-profit organization.